 If you're excited to join The Yacht Week but have never sailed before, we're here to help you decide on your perfect floating home for the week.
-From catamarans to monohulls, Standard to Premium Plus, check out our handy guide with all the different types of yachts to help you work out which one is best for you.
-Ready to book?
-Reserve your dream yacht today!
+From catamarans to monohulls, Classic to Luxury, check out our handy guide with all the different types of yachts to help you work out which one is best for you.

 Don't plan to let people sleep in the saloon (lounge area) as it makes the yacht look messy all week long, which is no fun.
 If you can afford to keep your crew size down, you will really enjoy the uncluttered space.

-To make it easier to understand the differences between our yachts, we categorise them as Standard, Premium and Premium Plus.
+To make it easier to understand the differences between our yachts, we categorise them as Classic, Premium and Luxury.
 Depending on what you need for your experience in terms of rooms, space, facilities and, of course, price, we have a yacht that will work for your crew!

-Standard (Monohull)These yachts are a great option for first-timers on TYW.
+These yachts are a great option for first-timers on TYW.
 They come with a fully equipped kitchen and at least two bathrooms.
 They are never more than eight years old (often newer) and can hold up to 10 people, including the skipper and host.

 If you're looking for an authentic sailing experience with a little extra comfort (and speed), then opt for this yacht.
 Larger than a standard yacht, it comes with more spacious cabins and lounge area.
-These are never more than five years old (often newer) and can hold up to 12 people, including the skipper and host.
+These are never more than six years old (often newer) and can hold up to 12 people, including the skipper and host.